Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 When comparing sentiment with the competition, check:

-whether AI describes your brand positively
+whether AI describes your brand in a positive way

 whether the competitor has better sentiment